OrganicityEu/organicityeu.github.io/docs/tools/websockets/index.md

 2. Unzip the file locally
 3. You can either open the entire websockets project as a maven project in your favourite java IDE or simply import WebsocketsClient/libs/WebsocketClient.jar as an external jar into your existing project

 That is it!
-In the following section, we will provide a concrete usage example on how to import the websocket tool as an externalt jar into a new java project.
+In the following section, we will provide a concrete usage example on how to import the websocket tool as an external jar into a new java project.

 ## Usage example